Eastview High School: History

 Eastview High School, District 196's fourth comprehensive high school, opened on September 2, 1997.
 Located in Apple Valley, MN, includes a 330,000 square foot facility and 200 acres of recreational facilities.
 It is home to over 2,000 students in grades 9–12.
 Eastview uses the quarter system - 10 weeks per quarter.
 There are four quarters in a full school year.
 The majority of the courses at Eastview High School are quarter courses.
 Some courses (School of Environmental Studies at the Minnesota Zoo courses and Career Development courses) will be 12 weeks in length because students from all district high schools will be attending these courses.

 Location and facilities

 A view of the west doors of Eastview High School.

 The south side of Eastview High School.

 Eastview High School is located in Apple Valley, adjacent to 200 acre of playing fields and recreational facilities.
 The 330000 sqft facility is built to house 2,000 students in grades 9–12.
 Eastview High School's students have achieved high honors in academics, athletics, and the arts.
 Eastview was identified as a ten star school (highest rating) by the Minnesota Department of Education.

 Curriculum

-Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and universities.
+Through the Minnesota state Post Secondary Enrollment Options (PSEO) program, students are eligible to take classes at state colleges and some times even universities.